mr-krustev/MyMind/README.md

  * Likes

-Teachers can add articles, which are publicly visible.
+Teachers can add **articles**, which are publicly visible.
 Articles have:

  * Title(req) - between 2 and 20 symbols
  * Topic(req)